xdf-modules/libxdf/README.md

 ## <a name="intro"></a>Introduction

-Libxdf is a cross-platform C++ library for loading multimodal, multi-rate signals stored in [XDF](https://github.com/sccn/xdf/wiki/Specifications  "Extensible Data Format") files.
+Libxdf is a cross-platform C++ library for loading multi-modal, multi-rate signals stored in [XDF](https://github.com/sccn/xdf/wiki/Specifications  "Extensible Data Format") files.
 Libxdf is used in the  biosignal viewing application [SigViewer](https://github.com/cbrnr/sigviewer).
 It can also be integrated into other
 C++ applications.